ZbMATH Open: History

 Mathematicians Richard Courant, Otto Neugebauer, and Harald Bohr, together with the publisher Ferdinand Springer, took the initiative for a new mathematical reviewing journal.
 Harald Bohr worked in Copenhagen.
 Courant and Neugebauer were professors at the University of Göttingen.
 At that time, Göttingen was considered one of the central places for mathematical research, having appointed mathematicians like David Hilbert, Hermann Minkowski, Carl Runge, and Felix Klein, the great organiser of mathematics and physics in Göttingen.
 His dream of a building for an independent mathematical institute with a spacious and rich reference library was realised four years after his death.
 The credit for this achievement is particularly due to Richard Courant, who convinced the Rockefeller Foundation to donate a large amount of money for the construction.

 The service was founded in 1931, by Otto Neugebauer as Zentralblatt für Mathematik und ihre Grenzgebiete.
 It contained the bibliographical data of all recently published mathematical articles and book, together with peer reviews done by mathematicians over the world.
 In the preface to the first volume, the intentions of Zentralblatt are formulated as follows:

-Zentralblatt für Mathematik und ihre Grenzgebiete aims to publish—in an efficient and reliable manner—reviews of the entire world literature in mathematics and related areas in issues initially appearing monthly.
-As the name suggests, the main focus of the journal is mathematics.
-However, those areas that are closely related to mathematics will be treated as seriously as the so-called pure mathematics.

 Zentralblatt and the Jahrbuch über die Fortschritte der Mathematik had in essence the same agenda, but Zentralblatt published several issues per year.
 An issue was published as soon as sufficiently many reviews were available, in a frequency of three or four weeks.

 In the late 1930s, it began rejecting some Jewish reviewers and a number of reviewers in England and United States resigned in protest.
 Some of them helped start Mathematical Reviews, a competing publication.

 The electronic form was provided under the name INKA-MATH (acronym for Information System Karlsruhe-Database on Mathematics) since at least 1980.
 The name was later shortened to Zentralblatt MATH.

 In addition to the print issue, the services were offered online under the name zbMATH since 1996.
 Since 2004 older issues were incorporated back to 1826.

 The printed issue was discontinued in 2013.
 Since January 2021, the access to the database is now open under the name zbMATH Open.